 Brigham Land Management LLC ("Brigham Land") provides the Company with landman services for certain of our projects and initiatives.
 The services are provided on a per hour basis at market prices.
 Brigham Land is owned and controlled by Vince Brigham, an advisor to the Company and the brother of our Executive Chairman, Bud Brigham.
-For the year ended December 31, 2021, the Company made aggregate payments to Brigham Land equal to approximately \$0.7 million.
+For the years ended December 31, 2021, 2020 and 2019, the Company made aggregate payments to Brigham Land equal to approximately \$0.7 million, \$0.5 million and \$1.6 million, respectively.

-Brigham Oil & Gas.
-LLC
+Brigham Oil & Gas, LLC

 On January 26, 2021, Atlas LLC entered into a Joint Development Agreement with, among others, Brigham Oil & Gas, LLC ("BOG"), which is controlled by our Executive Chairman, Bud Brigham.
 Under the Joint Development Agreement, the Company has agreed to supply sand for certain wells to be drilled and completed by BOG.
 For the year ended December 31, 2021, we received revenue under the agreement equal to approximately \$0.2 million.
+There were no sales transactions with BOG for the years ended December 31, 2020 and 2019.